AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2015-on-premises-2016-dynamics-365-on-premises/step-2-of-3.md

    >[!NOTE]
    >
    >If Marketo Config is missing, try refreshing the page.
-If the issue persists, [publish the Marketo Solution](#) [again](https://docs.marketo.com/pages/viewpage.action?pageId=3571822#publish-customizations) or try logging out and back in.
+If the issue persists, [publish the Marketo Solution](https://docs.marketo.com/pages/viewpage.action?pageId=3571822#publish-customizations) or try logging out and back in.

 1. Click **Default**.